 Start off the day with a visit to the Tokyo Sea Life Park.
-This is located at Kasai Rinkai Park, one train stop away from Tokyo Disneyland Resort, and is a relaxing attraction to visit with kids.
+This is located at Kasai Rinkai Park, one train stop away from Tokyo Disneyland Resort, and is a relaxing attraction in Tokyo to visit with kids.
 Our favourite exhibit at Tokyo Sea Life Park is the mesmerising tuna exhibit.

 Morning – Tokyo Sea Life, Oedo Onsen Monogatari

 Need more ideas for your visit to Tokyo or other parts of Japan, visit the Little Day Out Visiting Japan page.

 First published in November 2018.
 Updated October 2022.
 While every effort has been made to update the information, things can change.
 Please do check with the attractions as you plan out your itinerary.